MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/how-to-migrate-queries-from-power-query-desktop-to-dataflows.md

 If your data source is an on-premises source, then you need to perform an extra step.
 Examples of on-premises sources can be Excel files in a shared folder in a local domain, or a SQL Server database hosted in an on-premises server.

-Dataflow, as a cloud-based service, requires the on-premises data gateway to connect to the on-premises data source.
+A dataflow, as a cloud-based service, requires the on-premises data gateway to connect to the on-premises data source.
 If the source is an on-premises source, you should [install and configure the gateway](https://docs.microsoft.com/data-integration/gateway/service-gateway-install) for that source system, and then add [the data source for it](https://docs.microsoft.com/data-integration/gateway/service-gateway-manage).
-Once you completed these steps, you can select the on-premises data gateway when creating the entity in the dataflow.
+Once you've completed these steps, you can select the on-premises data gateway when creating the entity in the dataflow.

 ![Gateway setup](media/SetupGatewayForCopiedQuery.png)

 The gateway isn't needed for data sources residing in the cloud, such as an Azure SQL Database.

-### Configure Connection
+### Configure connection

 In the next step, configure the connection to the data source using the **Configure connection** option, enter credentials, or anything else needed to connect to the data source at this stage.